freenas/freenas-docs/userguide/storage.rst

    term volume to refer to a ZFS pool.

 Proper storage design is important for any NAS.
-**It is recommended that you read through this entire chapter first, before configuring your storage disks, so that you are aware of all of the possible features, know which ones will benefit your setup most, and are aware of any caveats or hardware restrictions.**
+**Please read through this entire chapter before configuring storage disks.
+All of the features are described to help make it clear which will be the most benefit for your uses, and caveats or caveats or hardware restrictions which could limit their use.**

 .. _Volume Manager: